 Custom-made mouthpieces, how's that even possible?

 Syos was founded by two researchers in acoustics.
-By studying, on the one hand the physical phenomena behind the workings of the saxophone, clarinet and their respective mouthpieces, and on the other hand the perception of musicians and the way they describe auditory sensations with words, we are able to associate tonal characteristics with the various geometric elements that make up the mouthpiece (chamber, baffle, tip opening…).
+By studying, on the one hand the physical phenomena behind the workings of the saxophone and clarinet mouthpieces, and on the other hand the way musicians perceive and describe auditory sensations with words, we are able to associate tonal characteristics with the various geometric elements that make up the mouthpiece (chamber, baffle, tip opening…).

-How can you be so sure this custom mouthpiece is the right match for me?
+How can you be sure this custom mouthpiece is the right match for me?

 When you order a Syos mouthpiece, we determine the most appropriate geometry based on your answers to our questionnaire.
 You will receive it within a week and you can try it at home, during rehearsals, concerts, etc. If necessary, your feedback will help us improve the mouthpiece so that it unquestionably satisfies you.
 The second version we will send you will be closer to your expectations.
 You can try it out, compare it to the first one and ask for further adjustments.
 And what's more, one of our acoustics experts will accompany you throughout the process!

 I’d like to test it before buying it.
 Where is this possible?

-When you order a mouthpiece, you have 30 days (upon reception) to experiment with it at home and you can send it back for an improved version if it doesn't feel quite right.
-You can also come visit the Syos studio in Paris to try multiple mouthpieces: make a reservation with Sylvie to discover our library of over 1000 mouthpieces and better understand the differences in geometry and their effect on tonality.
+When you order a mouthpiece, you have 30 days (upon reception) to test it at home and you can send it back for an improved version if it doesn't feel quite right.
+You can also come visit the Syos studio in Paris to try multiple mouthpieces: make a reservation with Sylvie, Madeline or Brian to discover our library of over 1000 mouthpieces and better understand the differences in geometry and their effect on tonality.
 We also have distributors all over the world, find the closest one on our dedicated map.